noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Conclusion**

-This approach often have my preference.
+This approach often has my preference.
 It's simple, self explicit **and** permits to define shared behaviors in separated files.

 Yet, I only use it if this last point is an absolute requirement!

-### the power of closures
+### The power of closures

 If it isn't, you can simply use the lambda closure to share data between your shared behavior.
 Take the first example, from the Mocha Wiki.
-If you took a look at the original one, you may have noticed that `user.test.js` and `admin.test.js` are actually in a single file, `test.js`. `User` and `Admin` being from the same "feature scope", it feel indeed logical to test those two as one.
+If you took a look at the original one, you may have noticed that `user.test.js` and `admin.test.js` are actually in a single file, `test.js`. `User` and `Admin` being from the same "feature scope", it feels indeed logical to test those two as one.

 Following this idea, let's refactor a little.